guillermodangelo/guillermodangelo/README.md

 - RPA processes with Python and TagUI 🤖
 - Web scrapping with Selenium 🕸️
 - JavaScript for web-mapping 🌎
 - Web apps with flask
+- Geospatial-enabled apps with Django!

 ### Get in touch
 - [My personal website: guillermodangelo.com](https://guillermodangelo.com)